Wow. I mean, seriously, W-O-W.

 I've often said about John McCain that he is a hammer that sees every problem as a nail, but this is getting ridiculous.
-After Putin has narrowly regained his party dominance (but with reduced number of party seats) in the Russian legislative election marred by a accusations of tampering**, Grampy McSame has some dire words of warning: "Dear Vlad, the Arab Spring is coming to a neighborhood near you."
+After Putin has narrowly regained his position as the head of Russia in a questionable

 Today’s Moscow News quotes Senator John McCain as warning Putin that he could meet Gaddafi’s fate.
 I was so shocked by such an incendiary remark from a former presidential candidate that I checked out the alleged threat on McCain’s Twitter feed.
 Sure enough, yesterday McCain tweeted, “Dear Vlad, the Arab Spring is coming to a neighborhood near you.”
 Later (presumably after this Moscow News article appeared), he tweeted again, “The Post agrees: ‘Spring is in the Russian air’” with a link to a Washington Post article reporting on demonstrations by Russians opposed to Putin.

 Another McCain tweet had a link to a BBC tweet, that stated “@SenJohnMcCain is no fan of Putin’s Russia: ‘We have an obligation to speak up when we see evil prevailing in the world’ he tells us.”
 Further searching led me to an October Businessweek article that said: